glynnbird/minicouch/README.md

 Caveats:

 - the whole CouchDB API, or at least the JSON bits.
-- numeric ids, design doc names or view names (or those starting with number) will not work.
+- numeric design doc names or view names (or those starting with number) will not work.
 - basic auth only.

 ## Configuration